 Career and Technical Education (CTE) classes that offer students the opportunity to earn dual, high school and college, credits are identified as CTE Dual Credit (Tech Prep).
 The student does not have to apply for the college credit for the class to be identified as a CTE Dual Credit (Tech Prep) course.
 CTE Dual Credit (Tech Prep) courses are taught by high school CTE instructors at high schools or skills centers.
-It is not taught at a college or through another college program such as
+It is not taught at a college or through another college program such as Running Start.
+These courses cannot also be reported as International Baccalaureate or Non-Instructional.

-Running Start.
 Additional information is available on the Career & Technical Education site.